wingos80/thesis_notes/Master_notes.md

 ### 5/1/2024

-- *auxilliary stuff:* Needed to send proof of funding and BSc diploma to OCW for the knowledge embargo today.
+- *auxiliary stuff:* Needed to send proof of funding and BSc diploma to OCW for the knowledge embargo today.
 - Also wrote a couple definitions.

 - Return at any particular time instant G_t is equal to the sum of rewards from all subsequent time instances R_{t+1}.
 A reasonable deduction from this definition is that to maximum the value of an agents' return, one must select a sequence of actions to maximize thie sum of rewards.
 This would not be a problem if the rewards and actions were deterministic, however in most cases they are stochastic as is the case in the classical formulation of reinforcement learning problems.
 Meaning it is not possible to find the exact return given a set of actions, and therefore this approach is flawed.
 Fortunately, this can be fixed with a small tweak.
-This tweak is: instead of maximixing the value of an agents' return, one should seek to maximize the **expected value** of an agent's rewards from subsequent time instances.
+This tweak is: instead of maximizing the value of an agents' return, one should seek to maximize the **expected value** of an agent's rewards from subsequent time instances.
 The important distinction between these two notions is in using the **expectation** of reward instead of the value of reward itself.
-And to further develop this tweak, the probabilities of rewards and actions then becomes a neccessary ingredient to optimiznig an agent's action.
+And to further develop this tweak, the probabilities of rewards and actions then becomes a necessary ingredient to optimizing an agent's action.

     The principle of maximizing an expected return is the principle of reinforcement learning in a nutshell,

 - **MY PLAN:** to start out by reading the theory from willem's report, from which i can make a more broad literature study (BLS).
 The BLS shall be divided into: the RL segment, where i continue off of RL sources from willem; the flying-V segment; and looking at implementation + results of willem + Lucas.
 What i am more concerned with now are: when will embargo get approved, will i be able to implement correct RL algo, how will i find a novel RL algo.
 - For comparing algos, could either keep episode length fixed, or keep termination moving avg cost (MAC) fixed.
 For former, keep track of final MAC, for latter, keep track of how long to arrive at terminal MAC.
 - There is a ``* (1 - done_list)`` factor in the target term in the lunar lander DQN file, what is that?

+> [!Definition]+
-> **Definition: Dynamics of a MDP**
+> **Dynamics of a MDP**
 >  Dynamics of a MDP is expressed by a conditional probability function, p(s',r|s,a), i.e. probability of state being s' and reward being r given was that the previous state was s and action a was taken.
 This is sometimes called the "*four-argument p*".

+> [!Definition]+
-> **Definition: State transition probability**
+> **State transition probability**
 >  State transition probability is defined as p(s'|s,a), i.e. probability of state becoming s' given an agent was in state s and took action a.

+> [!Definition]+
-> **Definition: Value function**
+> **Value function**
 >  The value function states the **expected return** of a state, recall the definition of return.
 It is a.k.a the *state value function*

+> [!Definition]+
-> **Definition: Bellman equation of the Value function**
+> **Bellman equation of the Value function**
 > The Bellman equation of the Value function is simply **the** definition of the value function for a given state.
 It returns the same value as the value function, so in the sense of what it computes the Bellman equation of a value function is equal to the value function.
 But the equation itself allows you to compute the value function, unlike the equation for the value function which is simply an expectation operator taken on the return of a state.
 It is written as a function of the dynamics of the MDP, the entire policy of the agent, every possible the rewards, and every next possible state's value function.
-The equation's derivation is shown in figure 1 [from].
+The equation's derivation is shown in figure 1 [^from].

+> [!Definition]+
-> **Definition: Bellman equation**
+> **Bellman equation**
 > The Bellman equation refers to an equation which can be used to compute (typically) a given value function (but also other functions though i am not sure what other functions).